Video: Heart histology

 Next up, we’re going to have a look at the conductive system of the heart and the heart generates its own electrical impulses through this conductive system, and remember we said, it is found within the subendocardial tissue, so that’s where we’re heading to next.

 Specifically, we’re going to have a look at the Purkinje fibers of the conducting system of the heart and these are the structures that we can see highlighted in green on this image.
 So Purkinje fibers are modified cardiac cells so they do look similar to cardiac cells themselves, however, there are two main differences.
-One is that Purkinje fibers are larger than cardiac cells and the second is that they have a pale appearance in the histological slide – and you can see the differences between these Purkinje fibers and the adjacent cardiac cells.
+One is that Purkinje fibers are larger than cardiac cells and the second is that they have a pale appearance in the histological slide – and you can see the differences between these Purkinje fibers and the adjacent cardiac cells. t's important to note that even though Purkinje fibres conduct action potential potentials to cause contraction of cardiac muscle, they are not classifed as nerves, or nervous tissue, but rather specialised cardiac muscle cells as I mentioned earlier.

 Purkinje fibers are the terminal strands of nervous tissue in the heart and their ends will stimulate the ventricles to contract at the end of the heart’s conduction system part.